 Trustee in Bankruptcy

 We are now one of Australia's leading insolvency firms

 Bankruptcy is a legal process where a trustee is appointed to administer an insolvent person’s affairs in order to provide a fair distribution of the person’s assets to their creditors.
 The Bankruptcy Act 1966 is in place to protect debtors (ie. the bankrupt) and any creditors.
 The debtor is protected from being pursued by any creditors and, with certain limited exceptions, is then released from their debts at the end of the bankruptcy period.
 The personal bankruptcy regime also protects creditors’ interests by having an independent, qualified accountant control and investigate the bankrupt’s affairs and collect and distribute any personal assets of the bankrupt (subject to certain criteria).
 Bankruptcy provides a clear path for the debtor to make a fresh start.
-There were over 16,800 people who went bankrupt in Australia during FY17/18.
-This was a 3% increase year on year.
+There were over 20,700 people who went bankrupt in Australia during FY19/20.
+Although this was a decrease from the previous financial year, overall this was a 3% increase year on year.

 If a creditor is unable to recover a debt over $5,000 from an individual through ordinary means, an application can be made to court to declare the individual bankrupt.
 Creditors can be individual creditors or a group acting as joint creditors.
 The total amount of the unpaid debt must not be less than $5,000, which could include small creditors acting jointly.
 Secured creditors cannot present a creditor’s petition, unless to the extent that the amount owed exceeds the relevant security.
 Alternatively, if the secured creditor surrenders its security to the trustee in bankruptcy, the secured creditor can participate in the joint creditor’s petition.